awslabs/simple-database-archival-solution/README.md

 Build fails during a docker step due to `OSError: [Errno 28] No space left on device:` or something similar.
 Open docker desktop, click on `Images`, click on `Clean up`, check `Unused` and `Dangling`, then click `Remove`.
 or run from the command line: `docker image prune -a`

+## Disclaimer

+This solution provides a public-facing web application where users can access.
+User authentication is managed through Amazon Cognito using username and password credentials.
+You should consider doing your own independent assessment before using the content in this sample for production purposes.
+This may include (amongst other things) testing, securing, and optimizing the content provided in this sample, based on your specific quality control practices and standards.
+This solution is provided as-is, without production-grade guarantees.
+You are responsible for ensuring the solution is suitable for your specific use case, including managing security, compliance, and cost considerations.
+Deploying this solution may incur AWS charges associated with the use of services such as Amazon S3, AWS Glue, and others.

 ## License